rust-lang/rfcs/text/0000-target-tier-policy.md

 - The target must build and pass tests reliably in CI.
   - The target must not disable an excessive number of tests or pieces of tests in the testsuite in order to do so.
 This is a subjective requirement.
+- The target must provide as much of the Rust standard library as is feasible and appropriate to provide.
+For instance, if the target has a standard memory allocator, it must provide an implementation of `alloc` and the associated data structures.
 - Building the target and running the testsuite for the target must not take substantially longer than other targets.
 - If running the testsuite requires additional infrastructure (such as physical